 Our server does not connect directly to the Internet.
 It is isolated from the network via "firewall".
 All requests to the server are filtered through a router and firewall before they are permitted access to the server.
 A router is a piece of hardware that works in conjunction with the firewall, a piece of software, to block and direct traffic coming to the server.
 The router and software "firewall" define and limit access that "outside" computers have to Central Bank’s server.
 The configuration begins by disallowing ALL traffic and then opens only when necessary to process acceptable data requests, such as sending customer requests to Central Bank.

-Effective December 15, 2011, Online Banking will support the current and prior major release of Internet Explorer, Firefox, and Safari on a “rolling basis”.
+Effective December 15, 2011, Online Banking will support the current and prior major releases of Internet Explorer, Firefox, Safari (Apple/MAC users only) and Chrome on a “rolling basis”.
 Each time a new version is released, the new version will be updated and support will cease on the third-oldest major version.
-The current release of Google Chrome is also supported.

 Older browsers can continue to be used, but users may experience issues using certain features or be unable to access at all.
 It is recommended to maintain your specific browser at the most current release to avoid any potential problems.
 To download the latest version of your browser, click on one of the links below: